 “At that time I was in the office of Didier Queloz,” tells Stéphane Udry, “I used fairly simple software to look for sinusoids in a forest of points.”
 That is when Didier asked him to search the measurements of peg 51 with his software to initially find a possible characteristic period.
 “We immediately found 4.2 days, but Didier did not believe it.
 You are out of your mind, he told me, doubting my sanity and my software” laughs the man who would later become the director of the Geneva Observatory.
 Then gradually as measurements accumulated, Michel Mayor and Didier Queloz strengthened their conviction: it can only be a planet.

 During the whole summer of 1995 they worked hard to eliminate all sources of error and all the possibilities that could explain another physical phenomenon other than the presence of a planet.
 “They became very discreet,” recalls Daniel Schaerer who had just finished his thesis, “they tended to retreat into their office where nothing came out,” says the current specialist in distant galaxies.

 The rest we know: The announcement made at the Congress of Florence in October 1995, the confirmation by US competitors led by Geoffrey Marcy and finally the media frenzy.
-“I remember that the Marcel Benoît foundation wanted to assign its prize to Michel Mayor in 1995 already” says Stéphane Berthet, Secretary General of the University of Geneva, but following the controversy launched by a Canadian team that claimed it was not a planet but a spot on the star, the foundation decided to delay the award.
-The Marcel Benoît prize, a prize often considered as the Swiss Nobel, was ultimately awarded to Michel Mayor the following year. (pb)
+“I remember that the Marcel Benoît foundation wanted to assign its prize to Michel Mayor in 1996 already” says Stéphane Berthet, Vice-Rector of the University of Geneva, but following the controversy launched by a Canadian team that claimed it was not a planet but a spot on the star, the foundation decided to delay the award.
+The Marcel Benoît prize, a prize often considered as the Swiss Nobel, was ultimately awarded to Michel Mayor in 1998. (pb)